zhongjiedong/Tsukiro/README.md

 If you would like to add mods to the list and keep them rename the mod in MO2 with [NoDelete] in front of the name and do NOT tick overwrite when updating the list.

+If your game crashes when loading a save after an update, please refer to the following article: https://github.com/zhongjiedong/Tsukiro/wiki/Crash-on-load---SchlongsOfSkyrim.dll

 # Next steps for installation

 [![Foo](https://i.imgur.com/042G5it.png)](https://github.com/zhongjiedong/Tsukiro/wiki/1---Full-guide)